roundedglobe/roundedglobe.github.io/_posts/2016-01-22-origins-of-british-agriculture.md

 published: true
 author: mm
 image: mm_header.jpg
-description: "British farming disappeared in the era when Stonehenge was built."
+description: "British farming disappeared in the era when Stonehenge was built"
 ---
 _The first of a series of posts by Dr Mark McKerracher on the origins of agriculture.
 Subsequent posts will be published in this blog from time to time..._